KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_deluge.md

 ##  The Great Vessels

-The Archetype of the Ark**
+The Archetype of the Ark

 In every culture there is a symbol of what is preserved through the waters:
-	•	Noah’s Ark
+*	Noah’s Ark
-	•	Vishnu preserving Manu
+*	Vishnu preserving Manu
-	•	Deucalion and Pyrrha
+*	Deucalion and Pyrrha
-	•	Utnapishtim in the Epic of Gilgamesh
+*	Utnapishtim in the Epic of Gilgamesh
-	•	The Mayan canoe of the First People
+*	The Mayan canoe of the First People
-	•	The Hopi reed boat
+*	The Hopi reed boat
-	•	The Chinese myth of Fu Xi and Nüwa
+*	The Chinese myth of Fu Xi and Nüwa

 The “ark” is not a boat.
 It is consciousness preserved.